Promoting quality standards in FGC training and service delivery

-We are driving consistent quality standards across family group conference services by developing, trialling and rolling out a framework for the accreditation of family group conference services.
-This work is part-funded by Department for Education.
+We are driving consistent quality standards across FGC services.
+We are doing this by administering a framework for the accreditation of family group conference services.
+The development of the framework was funded by Department for Education.

 The purposes of the FGC quality standards framework are: